kirscht/securing-source-code/README.md

     - Developers should follow the principle of least privilege and regularly review access permissions.
     - Proper authentication mechanisms and role-based access control (RBAC) are essential

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Lack of Code Signing:**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Unsigned & Vulnerable Code:**

+    -  **Outdated and Vulnerable Code**: Repositories may contain known security vulnerabilities susceptible to exploitation.
-    - Unsigned commits can compromise code integrity.
+    - **Unsigned commits** can compromise code integrity.
-    - Implement code signing to verify the authenticity of commits and prevent unauthorized modifications2.
+    - Implement code signing to verify the authenticity of commits and prevent unauthorized modifications.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**LInfrastructure Attacks:**

     - Attackers may alter code repositories, leading to system or application shutdowns.
     - Proper access controls and monitoring are necessary to prevent infrastructure attacks

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Unmaintained Code**

+    -  **Lack of Maintenance**: Libraries that are no longer actively maintained may not receive security updates, leaving your application exposed to vulnerabilities.

 <div id="foo">
 ## To mitigate these risks, organizations should:

 Educate Developers: Provide security awareness training to developers.
 Perform Audits: Regularly review repositories for vulnerabilities and misconfigurations.
-Penetration Testing: Conduct intelligence-led penetration testing to identify weaknesses1.
+Penetration Testing: Conduct intelligence-led penetration testing to identify weaknesses.
-Remember that securing a code repository is an ongoing process, and vigilance is essential to protect your intellectual property and data1
+Remember that securing a code repository is an ongoing process, and vigilance is essential to protect your intellectual property and data
 However, it’s essential to recognize that code repositories also come with potential security risks.
 Here are some threats and risks associated with using code repositories: